liuyehcf/BlogSource/_unposts/Interview.md

     > In C++, inheritance allows a class to inherit properties and behaviors from another class, promoting code reuse and hierarchy among classes.

 1. What is the difference between function overloading and function overriding in C++?
+    > Same as Java

 1. What are the access specifiers in C++?
 Explain their visibility levels.
+    > Same as Java

 1. What is the difference between new and malloc in C++?
+    > new is an operator in C++ that invokes constructors, performs type checking, and returns a typed pointer, while malloc is a function in C that allocates raw memory and returns a void pointer.

 1. Explain the concept of constructors and destructors in C++.
+    > Constructors initialize objects during creation, while destructors clean up resources before object destruction in C++.

 1. What are virtual functions in C++?
 How are they different from normal functions?
+    > Virtual functions in C++ allow for dynamic binding and polymorphic behavior, enabling overridden versions in derived classes, while normal functions are resolved based on the static type at compile-time.

 1. What is the difference between shallow copy and deep copy in C++?
 1. Explain the concept of templates in C++.
 1. What is the purpose of the "const" keyword in C++?